 4. Wategos Beach, NSW

-Also a beach very close to Byron Bay, Wategos is a perfect small-town beach with a lot of things to do closeby.
+Also, a beach close to Byron Bay, Wategos, is a perfect small-town beach with many things to do nearby.
 Wategos is a beach with some free-standing rocks, which makes it great for snorkeling and diving.

-The water is a turquoise color and in the background of the ocean is mountains and the infamous Byron Bay Lighthouse.
-A nature walk along the rocks will take you to the lighthouse and you may see a few pop-up shops as well.
+The water is a turquoise color, and in the background of the ocean are mountains and the infamous Byron Bay Lighthouse.
+A nature walk along the rocks will take you to the lighthouse, and you may also see a few pop-up shops.

-All in all, Wategos has all four factors: beauty, activities on the beach, nearby break spots and it is mildly secluded.
+Overall, Wategos has all four factors: beauty, activities on the beach, nearby break spots, and mildly secluded.

 3. Tweed Heads, NSW

-The beach itself is in a small cove, making it a nice swimming spot and surfing spot for those interested.
-The view on the beach is one of the Gold Coast skyscraper skylines in the distance, beautiful water, and cliffs.
+The beach is in a small cove, making it a nice swimming and surfing spot for those interested.
+The view on the beach is one of the Gold Coast skyscraper skylines in the distance, with beautiful water and cliffs.
 The perfect day could be spent here swimming, walking along the cliff, and in the gallery cafe.

 2. Noosa Heads, QLD

 One of the best parts of Noosa is the Fairy Pools.
 The beach runs along a cliff/ rainforest/ national park.
-You can access the beach from any point in the national park, there is a trail taking you from Main Beach around the cliff.
-On all the beaches within this park, the sand is lush and the waves are fun, but not dangerous.
+You can access the beach from any point in the national park.
+There is a trail taking you from Main Beach around the cliff.

-Within this beach, on the cliff walk, you can come across fairy pools, these are a perfect break spot and activity all in one.
-They are little pools of water in between gaps of the cliffs that you can swim in!
+Within this beach, you can come across fairy pools on the cliff walk.
+These are a perfect break spot and activity all in one.
+There are little pools of water between gaps in the cliffs that you can swim in!
 The Noosa Main Beach has ice cream shops, boutiques, and bars behind it.

 1. Burleigh Heads, QLD

-Making it as number one of the best east coast beaches in Australia is Burleigh Heads Beach on the Gold Coast!
-The Gold Coast is known for being a city on a beach, which is a sight to see in itself.
-At the bottom of the Gold Coast, away from the bustling city life is Burleigh Heads.
+Making it number one of the best east coast beaches in Australia is Burleigh Heads Beach on the Gold Coast!
+The Gold Coast is known for being a city on a beach, a sight.
+Burleigh Heads is at the bottom of the Gold Coast, away from the bustling city life.